Alaqian/CXR-AI/resources/README.md

 ## Resources

-This directory contains several resources to learn about Stable Diffusion and other aspects related to the project that were found online or created during the development of the project.
+This contains several resources to learn about Stable Diffusion and other aspects related to the project that were found online or created during the development of the project.

 - [models.md](models.md) - A rough summary of  research during the project and other links to resources.
 - [GCP.md](GCP.md) - Guides and resources for using Google Cloud Platform.